center-for-threat-informed-defense/attack_to_veris/docs/overview.rst

 To allow cyber professionals to better connect the who, what, and why (captured in VERIS) with the when and how (described in ATT&CK), the Center created a mapping and translation layer between VERIS and ATT&CK in 2021.
-This mappin layers allows analysts to describe the adversary behaviors observed in an incident coded in VERIS.
+This mapping layer allows analysts to describe the adversary behaviors observed in an incident coded in VERIS.
 This allows for a joint analysis of the information that ATT&CK describes well (the behaviors adversaries use to attack systems) alongside the incident demographics and metadata that